 man looks out window representing tips for dry january

 Panic disorder and substance abuse frequently co-occur.
 Individuals with panic disorders may use drugs or alcohol to alleviate symptoms.
-Self-medication, though, offers only temporary relief while introducing significant risks and doing nothing to address the underpinning issues.
+Self-medication, though, offers only temporary relief while introducing significant risks and doing nothing to address the underlying issues.

 When panic disorder and substance use disorder occur at the same time, treatment that goes after both problems will offer the best results.